Skip to contents

 Acceleration metrics available in GGIR

 Below you will find a list of all metrics that GGIR can apply.
 Multiple metrics can be derived in the same GGIR run.
 All acceleration metrics are derived in GGIR function g.applymetrics.
-Only for Neishabouri counts GGIR relies on R package actifelifecounts.
-Please see code for exact calculations.
+Only for Neishabouri counts GGIR relies on the R package actifelifecounts.
+Please see the code in the respective package documentation for information on the exact calculations.
 To use the metrics, add the parameters to your GGIR call, e.g.:

 GGIR(do.enmo = TRUE, do.mad = TRUE, do.bfen = TRUE, …)